-Course Course objectives Pedagogy Learning Course marks/c Outcomes Evaluation redits: 1.
-To understand the nature • Lecture Understand the Internal 100 and importance of HRD & method importance of Assessment: 25 marks/4 organizational development •Case study and strategies for marks and identify the various method Human Resource inputs that should go into it Tutorial Development Semester end 2.
-To facilitate an • Individual and from an examination: 75 understanding of the Group organization as marks concept, methods and presentation/ well as employee strategies for HRD and assignment point-of-view, organizational development.
-8 including current 3.
-To appreciate the linkages practices. between its various sub- systems.
+Course marks/c Course objectives Pedagogy Learning Outcomes Course Evaluation redits: 100 marks/4 1.
+To understand the nature and importance of HRD & organizational development and identify the various inputs that should go into it 2.
+To facilitate an understanding of the concept, methods and strategies for HRD and organizational development.
+3. To appreciate the linkages between its various subsystems.
+Lecture method Case study method Tutorial Individual and Group presentation/ assignment Understand the importance of and strategies for Human Resource Development from an organization as well as employee point-of-view, including current practices.
+Internal Assessment: 25 marks Semester end examination: 75 marks